TOP 10 SITES FOR FREELANCER JOBS

 Based in the UK, open to anyone.

-PeoplePerHour.com is ideal for freelancers interested in digital/web/video-based projects.
+PeoplePerHour.com is ideal for freelancer jobs based around digital/web/video-based projects.
 It has 15 categories, ranging from software development to marketing and design.
 You need to complete an application that is reviewed and approved accordingly.
 Their system will match you to the most suitable projects, based on your profile (you can also search for jobs manually).

 Fees and payments: